 Some self-employed disability insurance policies come with a promise that the insurer will neither cancel coverage nor increase the premium rate.
 These policies, called non-cancellable and guaranteed renewable, offer the maximum benefit period and peace of mind.

 But if you do not have a consistent income, you may not qualify for such a policy.
 In that case you can opt for the second-best option: guaranteed renewable.
-The insurance carriers guarantee it will not cancel your policy, although your premium rate can go up if the insurer receives more-than-expected number of claims in your category.
+The disability insurance carriers guarantee it will not cancel your policy, although your premium rate can go up if the insurer receives more-than-expected number of claims in your category.

-Riders
+Disability Insurance Riders

 Riders are optional provisions that provide added flexibility or disability insurance benefits, usually for a small fee.